tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/key_pair.html.markdown

 The following arguments are supported:

 * `key_name` - (Required, String) The key pair's name.
 It is the only in one TencentCloud account.
-* `public_key` - (Required, String, ForceNew) You can import an existing public key and using TencentCloud key pair to manage it.
 * `project_id` - (Optional, Int, ForceNew) Specifys to which project the key pair belongs.
+* `public_key` - (Optional, String, ForceNew) You can import an existing public key and using TencentCloud key pair to manage it.
 * `tags` - (Optional, Map) Tags of the key pair.

 ## Attributes Reference